“Hooray! It’s tax time!” said no one, ever.

 “Every year I see people rush to get their taxes filed, but then they realize they have missed a deduction or filed before they got a 1099 from an investment firm,” Till said.

-He recommends you use an organizer to jog your memory so you know which documents you still need to obtain.
-Find one online or from the tax firm you’ll be working with, which often will have last year’s information pre-filled in as a starting point.
+He recommends you use an organizer to jog your memory so you know which tax documents you still need to obtain.
+Find a list online or get one from the tax firm you’ll be working with, which often will have last year’s information pre-filled in as a starting point.
+Place your W-2 and other tax documents into a folder as your receive them.

 6. Shred and Store Smart.